not-scripter/chai-aur-react-native/README.md

 I am using expo btw.

-## if gett8ng error related to cs run this in that project directory
+## if getting error related to css run this in that project directory

 ```bash
 npm install --save-dev tailwindcss@3.3.2